PeterDoesMaths/my-first-blog/simulated-annealing.md

 | 2 4 5     | 6 |
 | 3 4 5     | 6 |

 Using this exhaustive search we see that the three player combination with the lowest score is 1 2 4.
+However, as the number of players increases, listing every combination becomes infeasible, and more sophisticated methods are required to find the best team.

+# The Simulated Annealing optimisation algorithm

+In mathematical terms, we are dealing with a non-convex optimisation problem with a discrete search space.
+Luckily, there exists a search method called *simulated annealing* which suits our problem particularly well.

+$ W = \left[ \begin{array}{ccccc} 0 & 1 & 2 & 1 & 1 \\
+1 & 0 & 3 & 1 & 2 \\
+2 & 3 & 0 & 1 & 2 \\
+1 & 1 & 1 & 0 & 3 \\
+1 & 2 & 2 & 3 & 0 \end{array} \right]
+$

+# Example

+Let's help out the Australian's coach Graham Arnold pick the best starting lineup for the Socceroos.
+Unfortunately, Mr. Arnold was unable to provide a list of player pair scores, so we will have to make do with my estimate.

 ![Player pair scores](/assets/PlayerChem.png)

+If you wish to change the above weights, fell free to download the excel file using the link below.

 <a href="assets/SocceroosGraph.xlsx" download>Download the Excel file</a>

-# The Simulated Annealing optimisation algorithm

 ```matlab
 this is code